LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 A previous post, [public library websites](https://blog.librarydata.uk/public-library-websites/), looked at common problems with library websites.

-One problem was accessibility, and how important it is to ensure everyone can access library services online.
+One problem was accessibility, and ensuring everyone can access library services online.

 ### What is web accessibility?

-Web accessibility is legally covered by the Public Sector Bodies Accessibility Regulations 2018, which says websites should be accessible to level AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
-They must also publish an Accessibility Statement, which should say how this has been achieved, and plans to address any problems.
+Web accessibility is covered by the Public Sector Bodies Accessibility Regulations 2018.
+This says websites should be accessible to level AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
+They must publish an Accessibility Statement, which should say how this has been achieved, and how problems are being addressed.

 2018?
 Old news!
-There's been two years to allow websites to get up to standard, ending on 23rd September 2020.
-More comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).
+There's been two years to get up to standard, ending on 23rd September 2020.
+Comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

 An example of poor web content is links containing the text 'click here'.
 People do this because they've seen it a lot.
 But not everyone 'clicks', unless using a mouse.
 And the word 'here' is only valid when looking at the page.
 It's making assumptions about how users interact with web pages.

-Imagine you are reading the page to someone, and they ask for the links to other pages.
-If it had many 'click here' links you'd end up saying "well, you can go to 'click here', or 'click here', or 'click here'..".
+Imagine you are reading a webpage to someone, and they ask which sites are linked to.
+You could end up saying "well, you can go to 'click here', or 'click here', or 'click here'..".
 It's the equivalent of a signpost having 'this way' for each direction, instead of place names.
 Useless, and a way of ensuring people become lost and annoyed.

 It's one of many common mistakes.